Walter Vetrivel

 Walter Vetrivel is a 1993 Indian Tamil-language action film written and directed by P. Vasu.
-The film stars Sathyaraj, Sukanya and Ranjitha, with Vijayakumar, Goundamani, Nassar, Ganthimathi, Mohan Raj and Raj Chander in supporting roles.
-It revolves around a disciplined IPS officer who turns against his brother after the latter turns to crime.
+The film stars Sathyaraj, Sukanya and Ranjitha, with Vijayakumar, Goundamani, Nassar, Gandhimathi, Mohan Raj and Raj Chander in supporting roles.
+It revolves around a disciplined police officer who turns against his brother who has turned to crime.

-Walter Vetrivel was released on 14 January 1993 and became a commercial success, with a 200-day run in theatres.
+Walter Vetrivel was released on 14 January 1993 and became a blockbuster commercial success, with a 200-day run in theatres.
 The film was later remade in Telugu as S. P. Parasuram, in Hindi as Khuddar, and in Kannada as Dalavayi.